The Geography Program

 GEOG 490 (3 credits), usually taken during the Fall semester of the senior year, is the required capstone to the major.

-Two additional courses (6-8 credits), one of which must be at the 300 or 400 level, chosen by the student in consultation with her/his academic advisor to reflect the student’s area of emphasis.
+Two additional courses (6-8 credits), one of which must be at the 300- or 400-level, chosen by the student in consultation with her/his academic advisor to reflect the student’s area of emphasis.
 Any geography course or approved course in related fields fulfills this requirement.

-Certificate in Geographic Information Science (18-24 credits)
+Certificate in Geographic Information Science can be found by using this link.

 Geography Course Offerings